Battle for Azeroth and the up and coming Shadowlands. Plenty of stuff to burn down, you pyromaniac.

 Ideally you’ll have both Ignite and the Pyroblast DoT effects active on a target before using Combustion.

 - Bomb, and refresh just before it expires.

-- Fireball or Scorch as main damage
+- Fireball or Scorch (if you need to move) as main damage

 - Use Inferno Blast when Heating Up procs to get a Pyro! proc.